 There is a rule of thumb that you can use, the 10/10/10 rule.
 Invest only 10% of the liquidities you can afford to lose and don’t need for the next 10 years, in 10 different companies, in order to diversify your risk.

 No investment proposed by Spreds is guaranteed in any way.
 This means that investors risk losing all or part of the amount they invested.

-This is particularly true for equity investments made in young companies, as the majority of start-up businesses fail or do not scale as planned (for the statistics, see here).
-If a company you have invested is declared bankrupt, it does not usually have funds available to repay its shareholders.
+This is particularly true for equity investments made in young companies, as the majority of start-up businesses fail or do not scale as planned (see the statistics).
+If a company you have invested in, is declared bankrupt, it does not have funds available to repay its shareholders.
 According to law, the shareholders are the last to be reimbursed, after debtors and other parties.
 If that happens, Spreds is not responsible to pay you back for your investment.
 We explain some ways to mitigate this risk here.

 Debt investments in SME’s, although less risky than equity investments, still bear risks.
 The company can have business set-backs hampering its ability to reimburse the loan (temporarily or definitely).
 The debt investment proposed on Spreds will not all be secured by underlying guarantees (pledges, mortgage, …).
 Spreds does not guarantee the reimbursement or payment of the interests.
 Spreds will however do its utmost best to ensure that the company pays its dues and will pay any sums received from the company to the investors.

 The investor must hold his investment for 48 months.
 If the investor sells his or her investment earlier or if the company is voluntarily liquidated, the tax reduction is taken back for the months remaining.

 In case of a liquidation due to bankruptcy, however, the investor does not lose his tax reduction.